 One way to personalize (at scale) is to focus on their technology tools.

-Companies like Lavender (or BuiltWith, Clearbit, etc.) give you a sense for what tools a prospect is using.
-The industry term for this is "technographics".
+Companies like Lavender (or BuiltWith, Clearbit, etc.) give you a sense of what tools a prospect is using.
+The industry term for this is "technographic."
 Don't worry about what to call it.
 The key is using that insight to your advantage.

 You can target accounts using a competitive chatbot (ex.
 Drift).
 You can also target accounts using complementary software (ex.
 SalesForce).
 The approach to messaging shouldn't change, even if you change up some of the phrasing.

-Here are the 5 parts of a great cold email personalized for their current technologies.
+Here are the five parts of a great cold email personalized for their current technologies.

 Don't hide what you know.
 Bring up their software in the first paragraph.